 The AOS academic program is designed to provide both a broad background and a core technical base to support the diverse interests and activities of its students.
 Early participation in an ongoing research project is encouraged.
 However, specialization and focus on a specific thesis topic is not required until the second or third year of the program.

-Required courses include SIO 214, Introduction to Fluid Mechanics and the two quarter Wave Physics sequence SIO 202 A-B. Two of the four SIO introductory courses, (SIO 210, 240, 260, 280), must be completed during the first year, with the remaining two courses required prior to passing the doctoral qualifying exam at the end of the third year.
-In addition, the applied math sequence, SIO 203 A-B or MAE 294 A-B is taken in either the first or second year of study.
+Required courses include the two quarter Wave Physics sequence SIOC 202 A-B. Two of the four SIO introductory courses, (SIOC 210, 240, 260, 280), must be completed during the first year, with the remaining two courses required prior to passing the doctoral qualifying exam at the end of the third year.
+In addition, the applied math sequence, SIOC 203 A-B or MAE 294 A-B is taken in either the first or second year of study.
 Additional coursework is designed to focus on the students' area of study.

-The AOS departmental examination, held at the end of the first year, is based on the core technical courses SIO 214A, SIO 202A–B, and two of the four introductory courses (chosen by the student).
+The AOS departmental examination, held at the end of the first year, is based on the core technical courses SIOC 202A–B, and two of the four introductory courses (chosen by the student).
 The exam has both oral and written components.

 The applied ocean science academic program is designed to provide both a broad background and a core technical base to support the diverse interests and activities of the students.